 Here is why:

-After the media buzz, earlier this year, about omega 6 and omega 3 acid ratio’s in conventional meat vs. organic meat, we decided to put our beef to the test.
+After the media buzz, earlier this year, about omega 6 and omega 3 acid ratio’s in conventional meat vs. grass fed meat, we decided to put our beef to the test.

 We contacted Dr. Richard P. Bazinet a Nutrition Science professor from the University of Toronto, and asked him to run a test on our meat, to which he happily agreed.

 After sending him a sample of our steak, here is the result of his analysis:

 “Eddy, The omega-6 to omega-3 ratio (Linoleic to alpha-linolenic acid) of your product is 2.7.
 This is a “very good score” from our end.
 Clearly these animals are on pasture and not getting grain.”

 Dr. Bazinet further explained: